4 Key Mobile App Trends for Small Businesses

 Small businesses looking for a more cost-effective outsourcing solution should consider a freelancer.
 Over a third of small businesses (37%) have contracted their mobile app development needs to a freelancer.

 The costs associated with a freelancer are less than that of a full outsourced development team, but small businesses need to be clear about communication to ensure a successful project.

 What are the options for building a mobile app in-house?

-More established businesses might already have an in-house development department.
-Thirty-seven percent (37%) of small businesses were able to build their mobile app in-house.
+Additionally, more established businesses might already have an in-house development department.

 While it is costly to hire and train developers specifically to build a mobile app, it is worth the investment if the mobile app will become an integral part of your business strategy.

 Goalry had developers in-house build the financial planning app.
 “We had someone in-house develop an app that is like a portable version of our website,” Taub said.
 “Though mobile users could just use the website, the app runs much better and allows users to have access to specific features when offline.”